On the enhancement of boundary layer skin friction by turbulence: an angular momentum approach: Transitional and turbulent boundary layers

 One of the salient features of the AMI analysis is its flexibility with respect to the choice of $\ell$, as demonstrated in \S \ref{sec:Falkner Skan layers} for Falkner-Skan boundary layers.
 While $\ell \sim \theta$ proved to be the choice that collapses the direct effect of turbulence on the skin friction coefficient, another insightful choice is $\ell \sim \sqrt{x}$.
 This choice facilitates the comparison of a turbulent boundary layer to the Blasius boundary layer at the same $Re_x$, taking into account the fact that the turbulent history of the boundary layer makes it much thicker at a fixed $x$ location compared to the scenario in which transition and turbulence was somehow avoided.
 Figure \ref{fig:Turbulent decomposition Rex} shows the terms in the AMI equation from the Wu transition case, normalized by the local skin friction coefficient, as a function of $Re_x$ for $\ell \sim \sqrt{x}$.

 Using this normalization, it is evident that the torques produced by the Reynolds shear stresses and the streamwise growth of the boundary layer dominate the balance, with their difference representing the enhanced skin friction.
 This is due to the continual increase in the thickness of the turbulent boundary layer when compared to a laminar one due to its faster growth rate.
 Based on the trends observed, the Reynolds stress integral and the streamwise growth terms of the AMI equation would continue to diverge for this choice of $\ell$.
 Finally, for a skin friction that behaves as $C_f \sim x^{-1/5}$, the normalized laminar contribution decays as $x^{-1/3}$, and using a similar scaling analysis as that shown in Appendix \ref{appC}, it can be argued that the normalized contribution of the wall-normal flux of streamwise momentum deficit grows as $\sim x^{1/3}$.
 As such, all three non-laminar contributions are nonzero, do not disappear with increasing Reynolds numbers, and they balance intricately to provide the correct wall shear stress, painting a different picture to the normalization utilizing $\ell \sim \theta$.
 Note that the error is closing the budget based on $\ell \sim \sqrt{x}$ was about $6.5\%$, somewhat higher than the relative error of $2\%$ for the $\ell \sim \theta$ analysis shown previously.
-This is due to the difficulty of converging the streamwise derivatives which have a larger magnitude using this choice of length scale $\ell \sim \sqrt{x}$.
+This is due to the difficulty of converging the streamwise derivatives which have a larger magnitude using this choice of length scale $\ell \sim \sqrt{x}$ as opposed to when $\ell \sim \theta$ is chosen.
+As such, a similar relative error in the convergence of those derivatives becomes a larger error in closing the budget due to the difference in magnitudes.